muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

-Turkish historiography offers a particularly interesting example of such a construction of a ‘Turkish’ identity through inclusion and exclusion of particular events (Çağ aptay, 2006).
+Turkish historiography offers a particularly interesting example of such a construction of a ‘Turkish’ identity through inclusion and exclusion of particular events (Çağaptay, 2006).
 There was no self-perceived ‘Turkish nation’ before the nineteenth century.
 The broader intentional and unintentional process of creating a Turkish identity started indeed with the late Ottoman empire, and the